Cars on the Road: Release

 Cars on the Road premiered on September 8, 2022 on Disney+, part of Disney+ Day and consists of nine episodes.

+Additionally, all episodes were uploaded to the Disney Junior YouTube channel from September 5, 2023 to December 24, 2023.
+Disney Junior also added a compilation of the entire show on January 7, 2024, while the official Pixar Cars channel uploaded a compilation of the first five episodes on February 7, 2024 and of the remaining ones on March 14, 2024.
+Internationally, Disney Jr. Latinoamérica added all episodes to its YouTube channel from November 2023 to March 2024, Disney Junior España from January through February 2024 as well as a compilation on March 10, 2024 and Disney Junior Deutschland from October 2023 to February, 2024.
+Finally, Cars on the Road had its linear debut on the German Disney Channel on November 19, 2023.

+The series premiered on tv with the episode "Gettin' Hitched" on Disney Jr. on June 7, 2025, after the popularity the series got after posting full episodes on YouTube.
+The series also aired on Disney Channel on June 8, 2025 and went off its broadcast on June 29, 2025.
+The series also aired on Disney XD.

 Marketing

 The official trailer was released by Pixar’s YouTube channel on August 1, 2022.
 To promote the series' release, McDonald's launched its promotional campaign by including one of eight toys free with the purchase of a Happy Meal.

 Reception

 Critical reception

-On the review aggregator website Rotten Tomatoes, the series holds a 92% approval rating, with an average rating of 7.00/10 based on 11 reviews.
+On the review aggregator website Rotten Tomatoes, the series holds a 93% approval rating, with an average rating of 7.00/10 based on 14 reviews.

 Joel Keller of Decider found the series to be a classic buddy road trip, praising the humor and the way the show parodies pop culture, while applauding the performances of the voice actors, citing the dynamic between Owen Wilson and Larry the Cable Guy.
 Polly Conway of Common Sense Media rated the series 4 out of 5 stars, praised the depiction of positive messages and role models, citing friendship and discovery, while finding the series entertaining across its humor and family-friendly.
 Randy Myers of The Mercury News gave the series 3 out of 4 stars, called the setup simple yet efficient and found the series joyful and entertaining, stating it succeeds to celebrate friendship across the characters, while acknowledging the references to pop culture.